 While generation proceeds in one unbroken stream on the unconscious plane of life, regeneration is not possible except upon the conscious plane; a plane that the race is now on the verge of reaching.

-All growth depends upon the recognition of the Law.
-But no thing and no man can recognize the Law in its fullness.
-Man only recognizes the Law in himself as it is expressed in desire.
+All growth depends upon the recognition of the law; but no thing, and no man, can recognise the law in its fulness.
+Man only recognises the law in himself, as it is expressed in his desire for something more than he possesses.

-The recognition of my desires is the recognition of the Law in my own life, as separate and apart from the Law expressed in other lives.
+The recognition of my desires is the recognition of the Law of Attraction in my own life, as separate and apart from the Law of Attraction expressed in other lives.

-The desires I see in myself are evidence of my own selfhood.
+The desires I see in myself are evidence of my own self-hood.
 They form my ego.
-That I am not in all particulars like my neighbor is because my desires differ from his; I recognize in the Law more good than he does, and thereby show forth an organization superior to his; or, recognize less good, and show forth an organization inferior to his; or each of us may recognize an equal amount of good, but of different kinds, and may show forth organizations equally good, but different from each other.
+That I am not in all particulars like my neighbour is because my desires differ from his; I recognise in the law more good than he does, and thereby show forth an organisation superior to his; or I recognise less good, and show forth an organisation inferior to his; or both of us may recognise an equal amount of good, but of different kinds, and may show forth organisations equally good, but different from each other.

-And this has been the case all down the scale of being; a blade of grass shows forth as much good as it recognizes; so does a tree, a horse or an angle worm.
+And this has been the case all down the scale of being.
+A blade of grass shows forth as much good as it recognises; so does a tree, a horse, or an angle worm.

-Our bodies are the records of our beliefs;

-and just to the extent that we have believed ir our desires, which are the Law individualized within us, we have been true to the Law, or the principle of growth, and have manifested that which seemed good to us; therefore, I say that as much "good" as we have recognized in the Law, we have shown forth in our bodies; thus making our bodies the record of what we desired and believed in.
+Our bodies are the records of our beliefs; and just to the extent that we have believed in our desires, which are of the Law, individualised within us, we have been true to the Law, or the principle of growth, and have manifested that which seemed good to us; therefore, I say that as much "good" as we have recognised in the Law, we have shown forth in our bodies; thus making our bodies the record of what we desired and believed in.

-The forms of life have been growing more complex from the first inception of the first form, which was nothing more than the cohesion through the Law of Attraction of two or three of the primordial life cells
+The forms of life have been growing more complex from the first inception of the first form, which was nothing more than the cohesion through the Principle of Attraction of two or three of the primordial life-cells.

-They have been growing more complex because as they aggregated to themselves more and still more of the life cells, their desires became more numerous.
+They have been growing more complex, because as they aggregated to themselves more and still more of the life-cells, their desires became more numerous.
 This increase in the number and character of their desires was all the time making more powerful magnets of them; and so evolution proceeded.

-Every visible manifestation of life, mineral, plant and animal, is self-created.
+Every visible manifestation of life-mineral, plant and animal-is self-created.

-Life is twofold.
-On the unseen side, we have

-the Law of Being or the Principle of Life, which is the Law of Attraction.
-No man knows anything about it except that it simply exists.
-We see its effects in the magnet; we see that every life cell is a magnet, and we know that it is both external and internal; both seen and unseen; both positive and negative.
-The positive side being the Law, which is unchanging; the negative side being the recognition of the Law, which is the external side, and which is constantly changing through the growing or lessening power of individual recognition.
+Life may be called two-fold, even though it is a unit.
+It may be called two-fold because there is a seen and an unseen side to it.
+On the unseen side we have the Law of Being or the Principle of Life, which is the Law of Attraction.
+No man knows anything about it except that it exists.
+We see its effects in the magnet; we see that every life-cell is a magnet, and we know that it is both external and internal; both seen and unseen; both positive and negative.
+The positive side being the Law, which is unchanging; the negative side being the recognition of the Law, which is the external side, and which is constantly changing through the increasing or lessening power of individual recognition.